maggiewhite/bayareawomenintech/README.md

 # bayareawomenintech
-List of organizations for women in tech in the bay area
+List of organizations for women in tech accessible from the bay area

 All groups/events are free unless otherwise specified.